KarolinaGa/How_to_Start_a_Podcast/Equipment.md

 # Equipment
 ---

 The most important thing you need to consider when you want to start recording is a microphone.
 When you know what you want to record and how much you want to spend, it’s easier to choose equipment.
+You need a microphone to ensure good quality audio and to sound professional.

 Here is a list of things to think about when choosing a microphone: